thomascampagnolo97/sign_language_ML/README.md

 ![conf_matrix](docs/svc_gaussian500.png "svc_gaussian500")

+There are several ways of comparing predictions with actual results, and they measure different aspects of a classification.
+One of the most classification metric is the confusion matrix and it tells when we need to know how much samples we got right or wrong for each class.
+The values that were correct and correctly predicted are called true positives, the ones that were predicted as positives but weren't positives are called false positives.

-As can be seen from the confusion matrix, most of the gestures and the predicted labels are identified and classified correctly, while there are some letters, such as K, R and U which have lower correspondence values with the learned (true) labels .
+As can be seen from the confusion matrix, most of the gestures are predicted correctly, while there are some letters, such as K, R and U which have lower correspondence values with the learned (true) labels .
 This phenomenon is due to the fact that the gestures are very similar to each other and therefore the classification model can confuse them.
 The following image demonstrates the similarity:

 ![confronto](docs/confronto.png "confronto")